-If you’re struggling with screenwriting, you may want to enrol in a class because you can get feedback about your work.
+If you’re struggling with screenwriting, you may want to enroll in a class because you can get feedback about your work.
 Screenwriting classes can benefit screenwriters who want to develop their process for creating, outlining, writing, and correcting their projects.
-For other creative writing courses, check online Creative Live writing courses reviews on our website.

 Aaron Sorking MasterClass Overview